 The application needs a SignalWire API token.
 You can sign up here, then put the Project ID and Token in the .env file as SIGNALWIRE_PROJECT_KEY and SIGNALWIRE_PROJECT_KEY.

-You also need a DID (phone number) you either purchased from SignalWire or verified with us to use as the FROM_NUMBER for the caller ID.
+You also need a phone number (DID) you either purchased from SignalWire or verified with us to use as the FROM_NUMBER for the caller ID.

-If you sign up for the first time, your account will be start in trial mode, which you can exit by making a manual top up of $5.00.
+When signing up for the first time, your account will be in trial mode, which you can exit by making a manual top up of $5.00.
 You can find more information on the Trial Mode resource page.

-Make sure you set up the DID in your SignalWire dashboard to use the Relay handler with the context you have in .env.
+Set up the DID in your SignalWire dashboard to use the RELAY handler with the context you have in .env.
 The default is captcha.